UKCloud/maloja/maloja/doc/quickstart.rst

 Use the help command
 ~~~~~~~~~~~~~~~~~~~~

-* Type `help` to see what commands are available.
+* Type '`help`' to see what commands are available.
-* Type `help <command>` to see command-specific information.
+* Type '`help <command>`' to see command-specific information.

 Survey and search
 ~~~~~~~~~~~~~~~~~

-Issue a `survey` command to get information on the structure of your cloud.
+Issue a '`survey`' command to get information on the structure of your cloud.
 This is achieved recursively and asynchronously to the console.
 Each task reports when it has finished.
 When no more tasks are active, the survey is complete.

-Use the `search` command to view assets at every level, filter by attribute and pick from a list of results.
+Use the '`search`' command to view assets at every level, filter by attribute and pick from a list of results.

 * View a list of all Windows nodes::